 The regiment served on the Western Front with the 1st Cavalry Division from August 1914 until the Armistice in 1918.
 It fought in both a mounted and dismounted role, winning many battle honours, including Mons, Le Cateau, the Marne and First Ypres in 1914, Second Ypres in 1915, the Somme in 1916, Arras and Cambrai in 1917, and Amiens and Albert in 1918.

-Explore the history and collections of the 18th Royal Hussars (Queen Mary's Own) by visiting the displays of the Light Dragoons and its predecessors at the Discovery Museum in Newcastle.
+Discover more about the 18th Royal Hussars (Queen Mary’s Own) by visiting the Discovery Museum in Newcastle.